ordina-jworks/ordina-jworks.github.io/_posts/2017-07-05-SpringIO17-Summary.md

 {% endhighlight %}

-To make this way of working accessible to the developers, hypermedia api's need to expose links on the aggregates.
+To make this way of working accessible to the developers, hypermedia APIs need to expose links on the aggregates.
 A traversal list of command and a log of events that happened should be accessible.

 **Command handlers** trigger commands on aggregate and then the command is going to generate events.